EpiCoronaHack/Hackathon2020/Team Flight/Data/flirt.eha.io/README.md

 ## Description

-JS and Python scripts used for fetching and storing flight data from [flirt.eha.io](https://flirt.eha.io/).
+JavaScript and Python scripts used for fetching and storing flight data from [flirt.eha.io](https://flirt.eha.io/).
 The app uses [Meteor](https://www.meteor.com/) for its data-layer.
 We can exploit its remote procedure calls ([Meteor Methods](https://guide.meteor.com/methods.html)) and request the backend for flights schedules matching a specific mongo query.

 ## Usage